code-423n4/2022-02-skale/README.md

 IMA Bridge mainnet interaction with SKALE Manager:

 - requesting SKALE chain names
 - verifying BLS signatures on Ethereum mainnet

 IMA Bridge SKALE chain contracts load config file BLS public keys for a SKALE chain using a special Precompile.sol contract.

+### Protections

+There is a limit of 1M of gas units for a message processing.
+If the limit is exceeded the call to external contract is reverted.
+It is more than enough to call transfer function of a regular ERC20 token or similar but in general case requires a sender to ensure that target smart contract does not consume too many gas.
+As an example a transferring of big batch of ERC1155 tokens may overflow the limit.
+In this case the message will be considered as processed but a state of a smart contract on a target chain will not be modified.

 ### Gas Optimization Notes